gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-42

-Since we’ve given the “tall” text a line-height of 18px, the difference between lineheight and font-size is six pixels.
+Since we’ve given the “tall” text a `line-height` of `18px`, the difference between `line-height` and `font-size` is six pixels.
 The half-leading of three pixels is added to the content area and results in an inline box that is 18 pixels tall.
 The top of this inline box aligns with the top of the line box.
-Similarly, the vertical-align value bottom will align the bottom of an inline element’s inline box with the bottom of the line box.
+Similarly, the `vertical-align` value `bottom` will align the bottom of an inline element’s inline box with the bottom of the line box.

-In relation to the terms we’ve been using in this chapter, the effects of the assorted keyword values of vertical-align are:
+In relation to the terms we’ve been using in this chapter, the effects of the assorted keyword values of `vertical-align` are:

 `top`